Lupin Announces Executive Leadership Change, Dr. Fabrice Egros to assume Corporate Development responsibilities as President, Corporate Development & Growth Markets

-ZUG, Switzerland, Feb.
-23, 2022 /PRNewswire/ -- Global pharma major, Lupin Limited (Lupin) announced today changes to its executive team with Dr. Fabrice Egros assuming responsibilities for Global Corporate Development as President, Corporate Development and Growth Markets.
+OSAKA, Japan, Feb.
+24, 2022 /PRNewswire/ -- Global pharma major, Lupin Limited (Lupin) announced today changes to its executive team with Dr. Fabrice Egros assuming responsibilities for Global Corporate Development as President, Corporate Development and Growth Markets.
 Dr. Egros takes over the Corporate Development role from Alan Butcher departing from the Company on February 28, 2022.
 Dr. Egros will lead the development and execution of the Company's inorganic growth strategy, including mergers and acquisitions, business development, in-licensing arrangements, and related matters.
 He will continue to lead business in LATAM and Asia regions in this new role.

 "We are very pleased to announce Fabrice taking over responsibilities for Corporate Development in addition to the Growth Markets business.
 With Fabrice's leadership and demonstrated success in growing Lupin's business through both organic and inorganic initiatives, we are well positioned to deliver on our growth aspirations.
 We thank Alan for his contribution to our organization and wish him well for the future," said Vinita Gupta, CEO, Lupin.